Musician wren: In popular culture

 In Portuguese it is known as uirapuru or many other variants of this name, all based on the Tupi wirapu 'ru.
 Especially in Brazil, the musician wren is the subject of several legends and fables, most relating to its loud and beautiful song.
 One of these tells that when it starts singing all other birds stop their song to hear it.
 The musician wren is also believed to bring good luck, which leads some people to kill it in order to have it stuffed.

+Heitor Villa-Lobos composed a piece he named Uirapuru.

 Status

 The IUCN has assessed the musician wren as being of Least Concern.
 It has a large range and much of it remains undisturbed.
 It occurs in several protected areas.